ULL-MII-SYTWS/learning-graphql-with-gh/repo-rename-mutation/README.md

 See <https://sytws.netlify.app/practicas/gh-cli/#rename-a-repo> for more info.

-## Some gh alias used in the examples
+## Some gh alias used in this examples

 ```
 repo-rename-mutation git:(main) gh alias list | grep pwd